devranaydinoglu/wetorrent/README.md

 Torrent file contains all the metadata needed to torrent:
 - announce (tracker url or DHT)
 - info dictionary:
 	- **'name'** key maps to a UTF-8 encoded string which is the suggested name to save the file (or directory) as.
-In the single file case, it is the name of a file, in the muliple file case, it's the name of a directory.
+In the single file case, it is the name of a file, in the multiple file case, it's the name of a directory.
 	- **'piece length'** maps to the size of a piece in bytes.
 Most commonly 256K.
 	- **'pieces'** maps to a string whose length is a multiple of 20.
 It is to be subdivided into strings of length 20, each of which is the SHA1 hash of the piece at the corresponding index.
 	- There is also a key **'length'** or a key **'files'**, but not both or neither.
-If length is present then the download represents a single file, otherwise it represents a set of files which go in a directory structure.
-In the single file case, length maps to the length of the file in bytes.
-For the purposes of the other keys, the multi-file case is treated as only having a single file by concatenating the files in the order they appear in the files list.
-The files list is the value files maps to, and is a list of dictionaries containing the following keys: length - The length of the file, in bytes. path - A list of UTF-8 encoded strings corresponding to subdirectory names, the last of which is the actual file name (a zero length list is an error case).
+      - If length is present then the download represents a single file.
+      - Otherwise it represents a set of files which go in a directory structure.
+      - In the single file case, length maps to the length of the file in bytes.
+      - For the purposes of the other keys, the multi-file case is treated as only having a single file by concatenating the files in the order they appear in the files list.
+      - The files list is the value files maps to, and is a list of dictionaries containing the following keys: length - The length of the file, in bytes. path - A list of UTF-8 encoded strings corresponding to subdirectory names, the last of which is the actual file name (a zero length list is an error case).
-(file name, lengths, piece length, concatenated SHA-1 hashes of all pieces of the file, creation date)

 ### Trackers

 Trackers are central servers that coordinate between users/peers who are downloading and uploading files.
-They're contacted by a user who wants to find the people who are sharing a file and it's how you tell the swarm that you have pieces to share with others.
+They're contacted by a user who wants to find the people who are sharing a file, and it's how you tell the swarm that you have pieces to share with others.

 Tracker `GET` requests have the following keys:
 - **info_hash**: 20-byte sha1 hash of the bencoded form of the info dictionary from the torrent file.